MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-drill.md

 To get detailed data for one field, you can expand down one level in the hierarchy.

-1. Select drill-up once to go back to the postal code level.
+1. From the previous step, select drill-up once to go back to the postal code level.
 2. Select the expand down icon ![Screenshot of the expand-down icon.](./media/end-user-drill/power-bi-drill-icon6.png).
 The treemap now shows two levels of the hierarchy, postal code and store name.

     ![Screenshot of the treemap showing postal code and store name.](./media/end-user-drill/power-bi-expand.png)